Sinatra Sessions Revisited

 Count Basie & Frank Sinatra

 RF: Well, to be honest, I was a little nervous because, you know, I was worried that I was going to be found out.
-But those were the days when Sinatra had, you want to call it, an audience, like 30 or 40 people, in the perimeter of around the studio, but inside the studio.
+But those were the days when Sinatra had, you want to call it, an audience, like 30 or 40 people, in the perimeter around the inside of the studio.
 And so I wasn't the only one.
 But Sinatra was so huge at that point, in that era in the sixties.
 There was an excitement from the second he walked in the studio, and he had a big entourage for most days.
 And then again, he was so brilliant at singing, and then they would play the songs back.
-I think the first one he did that night with Basie was "The Best Is Yet To Come", which he also sang for years and years.
-So, it was just very exciting.

 Robert continued to find his way into other recording sessions with help from a professional connection, Frank Sinatra's producer, Sonny Burke.